Carbene: Structures and bonding

 The two classes of carbenes are singlet and triplet carbenes.
 Triplet carbenes are diradicals with two unpaired electrons, typically form from reactions that break two σ bonds (α elimination and some extrusion reactions), and do not rehybridize the carbene atom.
 Singlet carbenes have a single lone pair, typically form from diazo decompositions, and adopt an sp^{2} orbital structure.
 Bond angles (as determined by EPR) are 125–140° for triplet methylene and 102° for singlet methylene.

 Most carbenes have a nonlinear triplet ground state.
 For simple hydrocarbons, triplet carbenes are usually only 8 kcal/mol (33 kJ/mol) more stable than singlet carbenes, comparable to nitrogen inversion.
 The stabilization is in part attributed to Hund's rule of maximum multiplicity.
 Only few persistent triplet carbenes are known, either stabilized by a metal substituent such as lead, palladium or platinum (metalla-carbenes), or two aryl groups for efficient resonance stabilization.
 9-Fluorenylidene has been shown to be a rapidly equilibrating mixture of singlet and triplet states with an approximately 1.1 kcal/mol (4.6 kJ/mol) energy difference, although extensive electron delocalization into the rings complicates any conclusions drawn from diaryl carbenes.
 Simulations suggest that electropositive heteroatoms can thermodynamically stabilize triplet carbenes, such as in silyl and silyloxy carbenes, especially carbenes.

 Lewis-basic nitrogen, oxygen, sulphur, or halide substituents bonded to the divalent carbon can delocalize an electron pair into an empty p orbital to stabilize the singlet state.
-This phenomenon underlies persistent carbenes' remarkable stability.
+This phenomenon, in the context of two nitrogen substituents in a cyclic system, underlies persistent carbenes' remarkable stability.
+As π-electron pair donors, aryl groups do the same thing, but to a weaker extent, leading to a narrow singlet-triplet gap, especially for electron-donating substituents.
+Phenylcarbene and other simple arylcarbenes are still ground state triplets.
+However, aryl(carbomethoxy)carbenes can be ground state triplets or singlets depending on substitution, with electron-donating substituents favoring the singlet ground state.